andersonopt/website/content/blog/product-release-notes-4-14-20.md

 ![](/images/Parcel_Added_APN.png)

 You can also create a Greenfield-Land project and search for the starting parcel by APN search.

 ![](/images/Land_Project_APN.png)

 ## Updated Project Organization: Folders

 ## New Column in Parcels Table: 'Closest Primary Asset'

 Easily see which sub or line is the corresponding 'closest primary asset' is to a given parcel (particularly helpful on projects with multiple primary assets).

 In the parcels table, add in the column 'Closest Primary Asset' to see the associated sub/line that a parcel is nearest to.

 ## Search Bar on Map - Zoom

+## Buffer and Min Acres Now in Same Parameters Section

+Geo Analysis Search - Southern Aspect Checkbox

 ##

 ## User Documentation Linked in App

 ***

 # **Fixes**

 * Parcel search geometry will now update if a primary asset is added/removed on an already created project.
 * Fixed an issue that was sometimes preventing Geo Analysis from completing.
 * Creating a super parcel on the asset map will now show the updated boundary without a refresh.
 * Adjusted hazard drawings to appropriately handle areas with no bedrock layer data.